YassienTawfikk/SynthFCD/README.md

   <br>
   <em>Figure: The SynthFCD pipeline.
 A label map is deformed, converted to an image by per-class Gaussian Mixture sampling, given FCD lesion appearance, and corrupted with bias field, gamma, and noise before reaching the network.</em>
 </p>

 ---

-## Overview

-The only public FCD Type II benchmark contains 85 patients.
-Every supervised method on this dataset — including our own [nnU-FCD](https://github.com/YassienTawfikk/nnU-FCD) — is limited by data scarcity before it is limited by anything else.
-SynthFCD tests whether that bottleneck can be removed by generating training images instead of collecting them.

-> **This is an active research repository.** SynthFCD does **not** currently outperform the supervised nnU-Net baseline.
-It is released as a complete, reproducible pipeline together with an honest account of where it falls short.

----